JuliaLang/julia/doc/src/manual/functions.md

  7
 ```

-When combining pipes with anonymous functions, it is mandatory to use parentheses if the subsequent pipes are not to parse as part of the private function's body.
+When combining pipes with anonymous functions, parentheses must be used if subsequent pipes are not to be parsed as part of the anonymous function's body.
 Compare:

 ```jldoctest
 julia> 1:3 .|> (x -> x^2) |> sum |> sqrt